wittawatj/kernel-mod/README.md

 A kernel test for model comparison

-* Developed on Python 3.6.3.
+* Developed on Python 3.6.3 (installed with Anaconda).
 Some effort will be made to support Python 2.7.
 Collaborators of this project should use Python 3.6+.

 * Depends on the `kgof` package.
 This can be obtained from [its git repository](https://github.com/wittawatj/kernel-gof).
 Will need the Python 3